The Grand Challenges for Conservation: Harnessing a Global Community of Solvers & entrepreneurs

-A $3 million innovation competition to develop a climate-friendly residential cooling solution that can provide access to cooling to people around the world without warming the planet, launched in partnership with the Rocky Mountain Institute and the government of India.
+A $3 million innovation competition to develop a climate-friendly residential cooling solution that can provide access to cooling to people around the world without warming the planet.
+The Global Cooling Prize was launched in partnership with the Rocky Mountain Institute and the government of India in 2018.

 the ‘O’hia challenge

 An invasive fungal pathogen called Rapid ‘Ōhiʻa Death (ROD) has decimated Hawaiian forests.
-Conservation X Labs, the U.S. Department of the Interior, and the National Park Service are partnering to identify advanced technological solutions to ROD.
+Conservation X Labs, the U.S. Department of the Interior, and the National Park Service are partnering to identify advanced technological solutions to detect and prevent the spread of ROD.